mlanza/ai-literacy/301/06-feet-on-the-ground.md

 * Then, it got attendee contact info
 * Finally, it sent a message

-All without a prewritten playbook.
-The model knew what tools were on the desk and how to use them.
-Likewise, the developer knew because he is the one who set the stage on which the model would perform.

 However, for the model to propel itself forward in the story, I like to think of it like Link (the LLM) on a skateboard.
 He puts his foot down and pushes off, propelling himself forward — but losing momentum quickly.
 So he has to push again.
 And again.
 Each of those pushes?
 That's a model turn, happening inside the app's control loop.